 The purpose of this follow-up was to evaluate whether prenatal exposure to environmental chemicals had any measurable effect on the infant’s growth, general development and behaviour at 6 months.

 We finished the last 6-month assessment in March 2012.
 The analyses for this study are also underway.
 As for MIREC, we will share with you all the findings and publications when available.

-In 2013, we were happy to launch a new follow-up of our MIREC children called MIREC-CD Plus, standing for Child Development, but not limited to age 3.
+In 2012, we launched a follow-up of our MIREC children called MIREC-CD Plus, standing for Child Development.

-The main objective was to assess exposure of the MIREC child to environmental chemicals and measure his/her growth, development and behaviour.
+The main objective was to assess the potential links between environmental chemicals exposures and child development, growth and behaviour.

 In 2018, we started the first phase of MIREC-ENDO, a new follow-up study of our MIREC children.
 ENDO stands for endocrine, the system secreting hormones into the bloodstream to regulate the body.

 This 3-phase study focuses on prenatal exposure to environmental chemicals and their effect on growth, behaviour, language development and the general development of the MIREC children.
 The study is set to span from 2018 through 2027.
 The large time frame will allow us to capture the differing starting points and progression of puberty among the MIREC children.

 Phase I was ongoing when the COVID-19 pandemic hit, which called for a modified approach.
 An at-home adaptation was developed to continue to capture important study data from our participants.